daniznf/DTFindVersion/README.md

 If -FilePath is passed:<br>
     Parses input text file and extracts or updates all versions found in lines that contain -VersionKeyword.<br>

-If -Increment or -Date is used, version will be updated accordingly.<br>
+If -Increment or -Generate is used, version will be updated accordingly.<br>
 - -Increment, if present, can have a value among Major, Minor, Build or Revision to increment it when found.<br>
-- -Date, if present, can have a value of Build, Revision or BuildAndRevision to generate a version number based on today's date and time, and write it in the Build part, Revision part, or both, respectively.
+- -Generate, if present, can have a value of Build, Revision or BuildAndRevision to generate a version number based on today's date and time, and write it in the Build part, Revision part, or both, respectively.

 ### EXAMPLE